Automattic/wp-calypso/client/extensions/README.md

 }
 ```

 This definition will generate a new `hello-world.js` bundle using `/client/extensions/hello-world/index.js` as the entry path.
-The “paths” array specifies at which route your bundle will be served.
+The `paths` array specifies at which route your bundle will be served.

-The rest of the attributes handle different configuration settings: “group” is used to attach your section to one of the top-level areas (sites, reader, me, editor); “secondary” is used to determine whether the sidebar should be shown for your section or not.
+The rest of the attributes handle different configuration settings: `group` is used to attach your section to one of the top-level areas (sites, reader, me, editor); `secondary` is used to determine whether the sidebar should be shown for your section or not.

 ## Basic rendering